addyosmani/backbone-fundamentals/chapters/04-exercise-1.md

 ## In action

-Now we've gone far enough without checking that things work as they should.
+Let's pause and ensure that the work we've done functions as intended.

-If you are following along open up index.html and, if everything's going to plan, you shouldn't see any errors in the console.
-The todo list will be blank (we haven't created any todos yet), and the todo-list won't work through our slick interface, as we haven't yet hooked it up fully.
-However, we can create a Todo from the console.
+If you are following along, open index.html in your web browser and monitor the console.
+If all is well, you shouldn't see any JavaScript errors.
+The todo list should be blank as we haven't yet created any todos.
+Plus, there is some additional work we'll need to do before the user interface fully functions.

+However, a few things can be tested through the JavaScript console.

-Type in: `window.app.Todos.create({ title: 'My first Todo item'});` and hit return.
+In the console, add a new todo item: `window.app.Todos.create({ title: 'My first Todo item'});` and hit return.

 ![](img/todoconsole.png)

-Once you've run the above in the console, we should be looking at a brand new todo (logged in console) we've just added in the todos collection.
-Created todo is saved into Local Storage as well and will be available on page refresh.
+If all is functioning properly, this should log the new todo we've just added to the todos collection.
+The newly created todo is also saved to Local Storage and will be available on page refresh.

-`window.app.Todos.create()` used above is collection method (`collection.create(attributes, [options])`) which instantiate new model item of the type passed into the collection definition, in our case `app.Todo`:
+`window.app.Todos.create()` executes a collection method (`collection.create(attributes, [options])`) which instantiates a new model item of the type passed into the collection definition, in our case `app.Todo`:

 ```javascript